310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% endbubble %}

 {% bubble Jin %}
-“I appreciate you coming over, but I’m pretty sure it only said you <em>could</em> get paired with him, not that you <em>will</em>.”
+“We appreciate you coming over, but I’m pretty sure it only said you <em>could</em> get paired with him, not that you <em>will</em>.”
 {% endbubble %}

 {% bubble Izumi glare %}
 Who cares about the details!?

-Why am I paired with *“Shu”* and not *“Yuu”-*kun!?
+Why am I paired with *“Shu”* and not <em>“Yuu”</em>-kun!?
 Sure, the names may <em>sound</em> similar, but Itsuki and Yuu-kun are like night and day, okay!?
 {% endbubble %}

 {% bubble Shu frown %}
-...Is there a receipt?
+…Is there a receipt?
 I’d like to make a return on the guest idol.
 {% endbubble %}

 {% bubble Akiomi %}
 “You are not allowed to do that.
 Please bear with it.”
 {% endbubble %}

-{% bubble Shu frown %}
+{% bubble Shu yare %}
 <em>Sigh</em>… Unfortunately, it looks like first place will be out of reach for me.
 {% endbubble %}

 {% bubble Izumi glare %}
 Excuse me?
 Why’re you giving up already?
-I mean, <em>yeah</em>, I’m frustrated that I didn’t get to be paired with Yuu-kun, but—
+I mean, <em>yeah</em>, it’s unfortunate that I didn’t get to be paired with Yuu-kun, but—

 I’d <em>never</em> risk performing below par.
 I’m going to take this match seriously.
 That’s why—
 {% endbubble %}